• Skip to primary navigation

 • Strawberry: Add some mashed strawberries to the thickened cream and heat the pot a bit more to combine the flavors and integrate the fruit.

 • Ube: I used a few drops of ube extract and mixed everything thoroughly to keep the consistency smooth.
-If I were to make this again (in a future post!), I would use coconut milk instead of cream for a more pronounced flavor.
+If I were to make this again (in a future post!), I would use coconut milk instead of cream for a more pronounced ube flavor.

-• Vanilla: I think vanilla gets often overlooked because it can be boring, but adding a few drops of vanilla extract to the ice candy base elevates the flavor!
+• Vanilla: I think vanilla gets often overlooked because it can be boring, but adding a few drops of vanilla extract to the ice candy base elevates the cream flavor!

 • Other Fruits and Flavors: